 After surgery

-After your operation, you will spend a few hours in a recovery room before you go back to the ward.
-You will have a needle in your hand or arm that is connected to a drip.
-You will also have a tube draining urine from your bladder (a catheter).
+After your operation, you'll spend a few hours in a recovery room before you go back to the ward.
+You'll have a needle in your hand or arm that is connected to a drip.
+You'll also have a tube draining urine from your bladder (a catheter).
 The nurse will remove these as soon as you’re eating and drinking again.
 You may also have other tubes to drain fluid from the area that has been operated on.

 Managing your diet

-You will be allowed to eat and drink soon after your return to the ward.
-Most people find that small portions of bland and low-fibre foods are easier to digest initially.
+You'll be allowed to eat and drink soon after your return to the ward.
+Most people find that small portions of bland and low-fibre foods are easier to digest to begin with.

-You will start to eat small portions of low-fibre food soon after your operation.
+You'll start to eat small portions of low-fibre food soon after your operation.
 This will help you recover from the operation more quickly and get your bowel working again.
-You may have loose bowel movements (diarrhoea) for a while after your operation.
+You may have loose and runny poo (diarrhoea) for a while after your operation.
 Your healthcare team can give you medicines and exercises to help.

 You can find more information about regaining bowel control after surgery in our health information booklet Regaining bowel control